elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - A bad solution that is memorable is better than an average solution that is forgettable.
 - We may strive for perfection in our solutions ALTHOUGH sometimes purposely being horrendous may actually be the correct strategy.

 Keep in mind, it's about your VISION, your TARGET AUDIENCE & staying true to what you are trying to solve.
 The quicker you do things that are high impact right away, the quicker you build trust with your TARGET AUDIENCE.

-As well, you need to be clear about risk assessment for trust to work.
-If milestones are not properly achieved in the proper time frame, how are you communicating that to your target audience?
+## You need to be clear about risk for trust to work.

+Unexpected results, changes, and setbacks are part of life, how are you managing those expectations?
+How do you communicate potential changes?
+What is the timing in which we communicate those changes?

 Unexpected results, changes, and set-backs are part of life, how are you managing those expectations?
 How do you communicate potential changes?